Privacy Policy

 We collect personal information:

-• From third parties (with your consent) – Healthcare providers, family members, or referrers.
+• From third parties such as GPs, psychiatrists, or case managers (with your consent)

 4. Why We Collect Personal Information